 Official Community Plans deal with issues expected to arise over the coming twenty-year period.
 These plans are typically reviewed/refined every five years to ensure that the OCP continues to meet community needs.

-Update March 2017: Proposed OCP Amendments for Temporary Farm Worker Housing
+Update March 2017: Proposed Official Community Plan Amendments for Temporary Farm Worker Housing

 The City is seeking public input regarding proposed miscellaneous OCP bylaw amendments, OCP16-0022, that introduce policy with respect to housing temporary farm workers for less than 8 months per calendar year.
 The amendments are proposed to help protect agriculture land for farming and the policy proposes to: